aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/01_inputoutput.md

 phase in turn.
 In the `.eos` file, each phase is indicated by a `# Phase` line.
-The pressure and temperature points at which the thermodynamic properties are calculated in the `.eos` file can be changed using the `pressure` and `temperature` keywords.
+The pressure and temperature points at which the thermodynamic properties are calculated in the `.eos` file can be changed using the PRESSURE and TEMPERATURE keywords.
 By default, 100 temperature points are used between 0 and 1.5 times the minimum Debye temperature.